Surprising Reason Why ‘SpongeBob’ Characters Appeared In Super Bowl Halftime Show

-While people who watched the Super Bowl LIII live from Atlanta, Georgia had plenty of thoughts on the show, many noticed that characters from SpongeBob Squarepants appeared during the transition between Travis Scott and Maroon 5.
+While people who watched the Super Bowl LIII live from Atlanta, Georgia, had plenty of thoughts on the show, many noticed that characters from SpongeBob Squarepants appeared during the transition between Travis Scott and Maroon 5.

 The surprising reason why the characters like SpongeBob and Squidward Tentacles appeared, according to a KOCO News 5 report, was as a tribute to the show’s late creator, Stephen Hillenburg.
 Well before the big game, fans of the iconic cartoon petitioned the NFL asking that the song “Sweet Victory” feature during the halftime show.

-The reason is that in 2001, SpongeBob and friends performed the song in the at halftime of the “Bubble Bowl” during an episode named “Band Geeks.”
+The reason is that in 2001, SpongeBob and friends performed the song in the halftime of the “Bubble Bowl” during an episode named “Band Geeks.”
 More than 1.2 million people signed the petition leading up to the Super Bowl.
-While the halftime show did not feature a performance of the song, “Sweet Victory,” many people knew that the cameo from the cartoon characters was a tribute to Hillenburg who passed away from amyotrophic lateral sclerosis last November.
+While the halftime show did not feature a performance of the song, “Sweet Victory,” many people knew that the cameo from the cartoon characters was a tribute to Hillenburg, who passed away from amyotrophic lateral sclerosis last November.

 According to a report from E!
 News, people who tuned in to watch the halftime show preferred the cartoon characters’ cameo to the actual performances on the field by Travis Scott, Maroon 5, and Big Boi.
 People felt the sponge who famously lives in a pineapple under the sea got the short end of the stick with such a brief appearance in the show.